One may readily be prepared to die.

 Acid chuckled like an adolescent behind his grimy mask.

-Necroface leaned over to see the two bodies free falling towards the distant street.
-He could have sworn he witnessed Burnfish22 locked in a screaming match with his fellow death-mate.
-He imagined the sight of absolute hysteria in the men’s eyes and could almost hear the hybrid hollering of streaming cool air and human vocals.
+Necroface leaned over to see the two bodies free-falling towards the distant street and could have sworn he witnessed Burnfish22 locked in a screaming match with his fellow death-mate.
+He imagined the sight of absolute hysteria in both the men’s eyes and could almost hear the hybrid hollering of streaming cool air and human vocals.

 He felt the panic and terror seize him and revelled in it.

 For some inane reason, Necroface felt cheated, still craving an insight into Alteus’s thoughts, right up to his impact with the 10:35 autobus to Shelbourne Harbour.